 Dr. Spitz also engages in assessment, evaluation, and consulting work with for-profit businesses, federally funded agencies, and educational systems.
 Dr. Spitz serves as an Expert Witness in cases of Employment Discrimination.

-Dr. Spitz serves on the American Studies Steering Committee, the Women's Studies Steering Committee, and the Representative Committee of the Faculty at Saint Rose for which she is Co-Chair during the 2009-2010 Academic Year.
+Dr. Spitz currently serves on the American Studies Steering Committee, the Women's Studies Steering Committee, the Professional Development committee, the Institutional Review Board, and on the Faculty Salary negotiating team.

 Ph.D., Stanford University, 1991